logmatic/logmatic-ios/README.md

 - Use the library as a logger.
 Everything is forwarded to Logmatic.io as JSON documents.
 - Metas and extra attributes
 - Track real client IP address and user-agent (optional)
-- Save logs if no internet connection and try again later
+- If there is no internet connection, logs are saved and sent later

 ## Quick Start